VideoGPT

 How does VideoGPT reduce hallucination risk?

-By grounding answers in source content and linking users back to the relevant moment or supporting document.
+By grounding answers in source content and linking users back to the relevant video moment or supporting document.
+It does not remove the need for good source content, but it helps keep answers tied to the underlying library.

 What does Cincopa learn from repeated questions?